-The reason this one bubbles up to my top-most favorite is the way it smacks down condescention against foster-families.
+The reason this one had bubbled up to my top-most favorite is the way it smacks down condescension against foster-families.
 Foster kids are often left out of these books, or they’re an afterthought because…some people don’t count them as families.
 GRRR.

 ALL families are real.
 A family is a family is a family, just like Love is love is love is love.

 *The Zero Dads Club is a validating book for kids with single parents, nonbinary parents, trans moms, lesbian moms, adoptive parents, and kids raised by extended family.
 The writing is a bit clunky, there’s not much of a story, and it’s a little ableist (‘dumb’ is used as a pejorative, and the makers include a physically disabled character that plays into shy/helpless stereotypes).

 But I’m glad it exists, since it includes LGBTQ+ constellations I haven’t seen anywhere else.

 My New Mom & Me (validating), Real Sisters Pretend (validating, destigmatizing), All Together Now (validating, destigmatizing), And Tango Makes Three (destigmatizing), How Nivi Got Her Names (open adoption, normalizing), Something Good (normalizing)